Disruptive Thinking During the Global Recession

 When the economy changes, people’s lifestyles evolve, too, so think about what people might need, from delivery services to new infrastructure.
 In Italy, for example, a manufacturing company, Nuova Neon Group, is aiming to produce plexiglass boxes to kickstart beach tourism and help bars and restaurants trade again.

 In 2008, thousands of businesses collapsed, and millions of jobs were lost, but the world did recover, in part due to smartphone apps and new technology.
+Some companies recovered sooner than others.
+Just a year later, Mailchimp went freemium and grew 5X in the midst of the Great Recession.
+As we said before, when the facts change, it is key to change your outlook.

 Technology and Agents of Change